 Some manufacturers or distributors may purchase your excess inventory back in the form of a payment or credit, especially in the midst of navigating supply shortages.
 Proper vendor management is essential in these scenarios for tracking purchase orders, any issues that arose on the supplier’s behalf, and product sales.

-While you won’t be making money by selling surplus stock back, you will be able to use that money on more popular products.
+While you won’t be making a profit by selling surplus stock back, you will be able to use the return on more popular products.

 Selling excess inventory on online marketplaces such as Amazon, eBay, or Etsy is another option.
 While you likely can retain your intended profit margins, know that selling through online marketplaces means a lot of set up time, as well as, managing the logistics.